RenderKit/mkl-dnn/tests/benchdnn/doc/knobs_attr.md

 argument `OUTPUTSCALE` defines the semantics of output scale as for `--attr-oscale` with the same syntax.
 It requires `DST_DT` to be specified.

+`BINARY` post operation kind applies one of supported binary algorithms to the operation result and then stores it.
+It requires mandatory argument of `DT` specifying data type of second memory operand.
+It supports optional argument of `POLICY` giving a hint what are the dimensions for a second memory operand.

 Operations may be called in any order, e.g. apply `SUM` at first and then apply `ELTWISE`, or vice versa - apply `ELTWISE` and then `SUM` it with destination.